cassandradanger/prime_assignment_app/README.md

 ###Configuration to Consider

 When pulling, use rebase instead of merge which results in a cleaner, more linear history: `git config --global branch.autosetuprebase always`

+##Installing site localy for development

+*These notes are written for an OSX environment.*